RequestNetwork/documentation/development/guides/online-payments.md

----
-title: Request Network for Developers

-language_tabs: # must be one of https://git.io/vQNgJ

-toc_footers:
-  - <a href='https://request.network'>Visit request.network website</a>

-search: true
----
+# Online Payments

-# Introduction
+## Introduction

 [Request Network](https://request.network) is a decentralized way to accept cryptocurrencies, in the future the Request Network Foundation will also develop an even more straight forward way to start accepting them, feel free to [subscribe to the newsletter](https://network.us12.list-manage.com/subscribe/post?u=e17500a255904b2fa3482005c&id=62ea53d6f0) to get alerted.

-*Disclaimer: Note that the Request Network is still in beta and the library is subject to evolve in the coming months.
+_Disclaimer: Note that the Request Network is still in beta and the library is subject to evolve in the coming months.
 The Request Network is a protocol which is not owned or controlled by a company.
 This website won’t hold your cryptocurrencies.
-You are in charge of setting up a wallet on your own.*
+You are in charge of setting up a wallet on your own._

 **Features:**

 During the first beta phase, the Request Network will only allow ether payments.
 During the second beta phase, the Request Network will allow ERC20 payments.
 Support for Bitcoin and other cryptocurrencies will follow closely.

 **Plugins:**